rasdevworld/rasDev-Professional-Readme/output/README.md

   ## Installation

-  To generate your own README, 'git clone' your repository to your local machine.
-Run 'npm install' inorder to install the npm package dependencies as specified in the package.json.
+  To generate your own README, 'git clone' the repository to your local machine.
+Run 'npm install' inorder to install npm package dependencies specified in the package.json.

   ## Usage

-  When you run 'node index.js', this application uses the inquirer package to prompt you in the command-line with series of questions.
-Finally, writeToFile() is used to generate README.md file in the output folder.
+  When you run 'node index.js', this application uses the inquierer package to prompt you in the command-line with series of questions.
+Finally, writeToFile() is used to generate your README.md file in the output folder.

   ## Contributing